newmedia77/appxnam/services.md

 <h2>Website Maintenance and Support</h2>

-<p>Website maintenance and support issues?
-Website management and solutions Our website maintenance and support covers solutions to all issues a business faces on a day to day basis from content update to tweaking the website.
-Choose from hourly or monthly packages to suit your business needs.
-We offer, amongst other services, the following &ndash;</p>
+<p>I offer website maintenance and support solutions such as content update, website tweaks, security updates and website backup.
+You can choose from hourly or monthly packages to suit your business needs.
+Here are some of the website maintainance services offered &ndash;</p>

 <ul>
 	<li>Website maintenance and regular updates,</li>